FAQ

 Withdrawal From The Course: Students withdrawing from WTC are entitled to:

-• (1) a full refund (less a $50.00 service charge) before Lecture One;
+(1) a full refund (less a $50.00 service charge) if 21 days prior to Lecture One for the Area they registered in;

-• No refunds made after Lecture Four.
+No refunds made after the end of Lecture One.

 Still Have Questions?